 Parkland and recreational space is dispersed throughout the planning sector, particularly in the subwatersheds of the Difficult Run Watershed.
 Neighborhoods from the early to mid-20th century are also found in this planning sector.
 These areas offer a high potential for significant heritage resources, especially in the southeastern half of the planning sector along Fox Mill Road.
 Numerous heritage resources, both known and unknown, exist in this planning sector.
 The Horsepen Run drainage area in the western portion of the planning sector has been occupied almost continuously since 8000 B.C.
-Vale United Methodist Church, Vale School/Vale Community House, and Frying Pan Farm Park are significant heritage resources are included in the Upper Potomac Planning District Overview section, Figures 3, 4 and 5.
+Vale United Methodist Church, Vale School/Vale Community House, and Frying Pan Farm Park are significant heritage resources listed in the Fairfax County Inventory of Historic Sites.
+A list and map of heritage resources are included in the Upper Potomac Planning District Overview section, Figures 4, 5 and 6.
 Additional historic sites in this sector are also included in the inventory.